alannishioka/mint_to_qif/README.md

 * So you can select the files from the previous two months, and only new transactions will be output.
 * Account is entered in the memo field.
 * Category is left blank because Mint categories are different from Quicken.
-* This program runs in Javascript entirely within your browser.
+* This program runs in JavaScript entirely within your browser.
 No data is sent anywhere.
 (Your browser may save data in the cache and downloads directory.)
 * This program has been to tested to work on Quicken 2016, Chrome 74, Edge 42, Firefox 66, Internet Explorer 11, Opera 60, Safari 12.

 ## This program uses: